First Simulations of Axion Minicluster Halos

 By the time of equality ($z \simeq z_\mathrm{eq}$), the MC-HMF has developed into a power-law with a slope of $\alpha \simeq -0.7$ and an exponential cutoff at $\sim 10^{-11}M_\odot$, corresponding to the largest canonical MCs, which typically had only $\mathcal{O}(1)$ initial overdensities~\cite{Vaquero_2019}.

-During the post-equality evolution ($z \ll z_\mathrm{eq}$, right panel in \cref{fig:hmf}) the high-mass cutoff continues to grow at the expense of the total amplitude, which smoothly declines in time.
+During the postequality evolution ($z \ll z_\mathrm{eq}$, right panel in \cref{fig:hmf}) the high-mass cutoff continues to grow at the expense of the total amplitude, which smoothly declines in time.
 Fitting the MC-MHF to a power-law times a high-mass cutoff still prefers the same overall slope $\alpha \simeq -0.7$.
-However, the fluctuations that collapse after $z_{\rm eq}$ are already small (linear) and the semi-analytic Press-Schechter method predicts a MC-HMF $\mathrm{d}n/\mathrm{d}\mathrm{log}\,M \propto M^{-1/2}$~\cite{fairbairn2018}, which is also compatible with the high-mass data.
-Indeed, a double-power law fit with cutoff provides a better fit to the MC-HMF in this regime.
-More statistics is needed to quantify it, which we leave for future work.
+However, the fluctuations that collapse after $z_{\rm eq}$ are already small (linear) and the semianalytic Press-Schechter method predicts a MC-HMF $\mathrm{d}n/\mathrm{d}\mathrm{log}\,M \propto M^{-1/2}$~\cite{Enander:2017ogx,fairbairn2018}, which is also compatible with the high-mass data.
+Indeed, a double power-law fit with cutoff provides a better fit to the MC-HMF in this regime.
+More statistics are needed to quantify it, which we leave for future work.

 The late evolution is dominated by mergers with slowly diminishing accretion of unbound axions onto existing MCHs.
-This is confirmed by the slow saturation of the total fraction of bound axions (upper panel of \cref{fig:mb}) reaching $f_b\sim 0.75$ at $z_f = 99$, and the evolution of the total number of MCHs (lower panel of \cref{fig:mb}).
-Considering MCHs with masses above the low-mass resolution cutoff at $\sim 10^{-15}\,M_\odot$, we see that after their formation at $z\simeq 7\times 10^5$ their number grows until $z \simeq z_\mathrm{eq}$.
+This is confirmed by the slow saturation of the total fraction of bound axions (upper panel of \cref{fig:mb}) reaching $f_b\sim 0.75$ (taking into account MCHs with at least 32 particles) at $z_f = 99$, and the evolution of the total number of MCHs $N_\mathrm{MCH}$ (lower panel of \cref{fig:mb}).
+Considering only MCHs with at least $10^3$ particles, the evolution of $f_b$ and the final result at $z_f=99$ do not change significantly.
+At the final redshift $60\%$ of all axions are bound in MCHs with more than $10^6$ particles.
+Apart from this, we see that after their formation at $z\simeq 7\times 10^5$ the number of MCHs grows until $z \simeq z_\mathrm{eq}$.
 Afterwards, their number is reduced as a result of ongoing mergers.
-By distinguishing between $N_\mathrm{tot}$ above certain mass scales we observe at which redshift MCHs with increasing masses emerge.
+By distinguishing between $N_\mathrm{MCH}$ above certain mass scales we observe at which redshift MCHs with increasing masses emerge.
 Evidently, MCHs with masses up to $10^{-11}\,M_\odot$ begin to form before matter-radiation equality while higher-mass MCHs arise only for $z< z_\mathrm{eq}$.